By William C. Anderson, Race, Class and Immigration, Contributing Editor

 Dr. Shonekan then spoke about contentious relations between Black Americans of U.S. born families and those from African immigrant families:

 “It’s been frustrating because I think often times Africans come to this country and think that they’re better than African-Americans.
 On the flip side, African-Americans think they’re also above Africans.
 So I’ve always noticed a gap between Africans and African-Americans.
 Throughout this semester I would go to marches.
-I would go to some of the actions that African-American students would be holding; there might be one or two African students, but really not many.
+I would go to some of the actions that African-American students would be held; there might be one or two African students, but really not many.
 They have a sense that they’re more acceptable to White Americans, so they want to, it seems to me, maintain that and separate themselves from African-Americans.
 The problem with that is that they don’t understand we are all persecuted as Black.
 When we’re walking in Walmart, that person who’s walking around in Missouri with a gun in his holster, he’s not going to ask me am I white or am I Black, I mean am I African or am I African-American.
 He’s just going to see me as Black.
 So this is something I kept trying to get African students to work on, to get African students to understand what’s going on because it does affect us very, very closely.”

 Dr. Shonekan was glad that the African Student’s Association released a statement of support and said she hoped it would begin to bridge the gap between African and African American students.
 Intimate issues among and within various Black organizing circles coupled with insidious state violence are a recipe for trauma; given this, Missouri has been a source of trauma for Black people.
 Consequently, there is a need for Black students to be able to process what they’re going through: